foolmoron/UnityDeeplink/README.md

 # Unity Deeplink
 Handle deeplinks to the currently opened Unity project, using any data that fits in a copied URL.
-This is currently used in a closed system for a private game, so don't ask me about it!
+I wrote it for internal use on our new game [GHOST BIKE](https://www.messhof.com/ghostbike), but you can adapt it to any Unity project.

 ## How to use
 Create a URL that uses `command` and `args` query params.
 Ex: